cpdl1997/ifc1_algorithm/README.md

 # IFC1: A novel algorithm to learn user preferences and generate algorithmic recourse based on it

-This is a repository for **IFC1**, a novel algorithm to learn user preferences that is based on the duelling bandit IF1 by Ue et al. [^1].
+This is a repository for **IFC1**, a novel algorithm to learn user preferences that is based on the duelling bandit IF1 by Yue et al. [^1].

 ## Setup details: